Print | Close

 OBJECTIVES OF SECOND RANDOMIZATION:

-I. To compare overall survival (OS) between MRD (<10^-6 by NGS) negative patients randomized to continued lenalidomide versus (vs.) discontinued lenalidomide from the time of second randomization in this patient population.
+I. To compare overall survival (OS) between MRD negative (<10^-6 by NGS) patients randomized to continued lenalidomide versus (vs.) discontinued lenalidomide from the time of second randomization in this patient population.

 II.
 To compare overall survival (OS) between MRD negative (<10^-6 by NGS) patients randomized to continued lenalidomide + daratumumab/rHuPH20 vs. discontinued lenalidomide + daratumumab/rHuPH20 from time of second randomization in this patient population.